 Traffic Laws: Palau accepts a driver's license issued by a U.S. state or military authority for up to 30 days.
-After 30 days in Palau, you must obtain a Palauan driver license.
+After 30 days staying in Palau, any foreign driver must obtain a Palauan driver license.
 Please contact the Bureau of Public Safety at (680) 488-2524for more information and requirements.

 Aviation Safety Oversight: As there is no direct commercial air service to the United States other than to Guam by carriers registered in Palau, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Palau’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.

-Maritime Travel: Mariners planning travel to Palau should also check for U.S. maritime advisories and alerts at www.marad.dot.gov/msci.
-Information may also be posted to the U.S. Coast Guard homeport website (https://homeport.uscg.mil), and the NGA broadcast warnings website https://msi.nga.mil/NGAPortal/MSI.portal (select “broadcast warnings”).
+Maritime Travel: Mariners planning travel to the Republic of Palau should also check for U.S. maritime advisories and alerts.
+Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings.